Serving clients in Fayetteville and all of NW Arkansas

 Generally, there are four levels of appeal that a person is entitled to under the law.
 These are:

 - Federal Court Appeal

 Many people assume that Social Security is trying to make sure that people do not receive benefits, however to the contrary, Social Security carefully examines each decision to determine whether a person does or does not qualify for and what benefits they are entitled to receive.
 That being said, if a person is denied they are entitled to go through the different levels of review.
 In order to file an appeal however, a person need to make sure that you understand the time frame.
 If you have been denied Social Security Disability payments, then you will have 60 days from the date you receive the letter informing you about the SSA’s decision.
 This date is important because if you do not appeal within the 60-day time limit, you may lose your right to appeal and the last decision that was made at whatever stage in the process will generally become final.
 If a person is denied then they need to file a request for appeal in writing.
 However, the Social Security Administration will also allow a person to appeal the decision online.
 It is also important to note that, you have a right to representation at your appeal.

 A lawyer may represent you and once they are authorized to represent you will be presented all information in the same way that it is presented to you.
 A representative will be able to guide you through the four levels of review and may in fact be beneficial or required if you seek to appeal the decision all the way to the Federal Court.

 Rely on Our Social Security Attorneys in Northwest Arkansas

-Ken Kieklak, Attorney at Law is dedicated to fighting for hard-working people who have had to stop work due to a serious illness or injury.
+Fayetteville AR disability lawyer Ken Kieklak, is dedicated to fighting for hard-working people who have had to stop work due to a serious illness or injury.
 To schedule a free and confidential SSDI consultation with a Fayetteville Social Security disability attorney, call at (479) 251-7767 or go online today.